 |Don’t walk or run with your dog at midday; go first thing in the morning or the evening instead.|

-If your dog shows signs of heatstroke, then take him to a cool place; place a cold cloth on top of his head to reduce his temperature and give him plenty of water to drink.
+If your dog shows signs of heatstroke, take him to a cool place; place a cold cloth on his head to reduce his temperature and give him plenty of water to drink.

-If you do see a dog in distress please contact your local police station or the RSPCA 24 hour national cruelty and advice line on 0300 1234 999.
+If you see a dog in distress, please get in touch with your local police station or the RSPCA 24-hour national cruelty and advice line at 0300 1234 999.

 Below are some other summer-related articles I hope you will find helpful;